Part of the Norfolk Local Offer for Learners with SEN

 Professional Development for Staff at John of Gaunt Infant and Nursery School

 The School recognises that high-quality training is vital for all staff.
-The SENDCO keeps up to date and attends regular training including termly SENDCO network meetings and the annual SEN conference.
-Information received by the SENDCO is cascaded to staff.
-Issues relating to SEND are discussed and shared in weekly meetings as necessary, for example, the introduction of new documents and any proposed changes to practice.
+In 2018-2019 when required there are staff meetings devoted to SEN. Issues relating to SEN are discussed and shared in weekly meetings as necessary, for example, the introduction of new documents and any proposed changes to practice.

 How do we find out if this support is effective?

 Children, Parents/carers and their Teaching and Support Staff will be directly involved in reviewing progress.
 This review can be built in to the intervention itself or can be a formal meeting held regularly, where we can all discuss progress and next steps.
-If a learner has an Education Health and Care Plan (EHCP the same review conversations take place, but the EHCP will also be formally reviewed annually.
+If a learner has an Education Health and Care Plan (EHC Plan) the same review conversations take place, but the EHC plan will also be formally reviewed annually.

-The ‘assess, plan, do, review’ cycle is also incorporated in our use of our Pupil Passports.
+The ‘assess, plan, do, review’ cycle is also incorporated in our use of Pupil Passports and IEPs.
 All children on the SEND register have a ‘Pupil Passport’.
-At John of Gaunt Infant and Nursery school, we call this a John Bear’s Special Plan.
 This is a document that the class teacher creates with a child and their parent/carer.
 The passport records features of the child’s learning such as aspects that they enjoy or find difficult, as well as the support that they feel is effective.
 For example: specific resources or specifically-worded instructions.
+It also details any additional intervention provided.
 The passport is reviewed and updated at least twice a year.

-The SENDCo collates the impact data of interventions, to ensure that we are only using interventions that work.
-Intervention data is shared with the Aylsham Cluster so all SENDCos in our cluster are able to select high quality provision.
+The SENCo collates the impact data of interventions, to ensure that we are only using interventions that work.
+Intervention data is shared with the Aylsham Cluster so all SENCos in our cluster are able to select high quality provision.
 The SEND Hosts collate impact data on behalf of the cluster, showing effective distribution and allocation of Cluster SEND funding.

 Progress data of all learners is collated by the whole school and monitored by Teachers, Senior Leaders and Governors.
 We are also take part in external moderation, as part of the Aylsham Cluster and as a local authority.
 This ensures that our judgements stand up to scrutiny.
 Our school and cluster data is also monitored by the Local Authority and Ofsted.